dnsimple/dnsimple-support/content/articles/icann-domain-validation.md

 ---
-title: ICANN domain validation requirements
+title: ICANN Domain Validation Requirements
-excerpt: This support article explains what ICANN domain validation is and how to ensure that your domain name is not suspended by ICANN due to non-validation.
+excerpt: What ICANN domain validation is and how to ensure that your domain name is not suspended by ICANN due to non-validation.
 categories:
   - Domains
 ---

-# ICANN domain validation
+# ICANN Domain Validation Requriements

-ICANN, the organization that oversees domain name registrations for most top-level domains, requires validation of your registrant email address whenever a new domain is registered, or your registrant email address or name is changed.
+ICANN, the organization that oversees domain name registrations for most top-level domains, [requires validation](https://www.icann.org/resources/pages/contact-verification-2013-05-03-en) of your registrant email address whenever a new domain is registered or your registrant email address or name is changed.
 Failure to validate your registrant email address results in suspension of the domain name after 15 days of non-compliance.

-When you make a change to your registrant's email address or name, you'll be presented with a confirmation screen that tells you whether the change locks any of your domains for transfer, and that you may have to verify the change by email.
+When you make a change to your registrant's email address or name, you'll be presented with a confirmation screen.
+This screen notifies you if the registrant changes are going to trigger a 60-day lock by ICANN [link to that doc].
+This screen will also tell you if you have to verify the registrant changes via the email address that is listed.

 ![Contact change confirmation](/files/contact-change.png)

-You may receive an email similar to the following:
+The email address listed as the domain contact may receive an email similar to this:

 ![ICANN Verification Email](/files/icann-verification-email.png)

-This email will be sent from the addresses `DNSimple <donotreply@name-services.com>` or `DNSimple <registrant-verification@ispapi.net>` and will include a link similar to the following:
+This email will be sent from the addresses `DNSimple <donotreply@name-services.com>` or `DNSimple <registrant-verification@ispapi.net>` and will include a link similar to these:

 - `raa.name-services.com/raaverification/verification.aspx?VerificationCode=A8E3763E-EE70-42DB-A654-20BF560300A00`
 - `www.enom.com/raaverification/verification.aspx?VerificationCode=AAAAAAAA-1A11-11AA-1A1A-1111111111`
 - `registrant-email-verification-ispapi.net/?approve&token=Fsjdklajdfoqewvoieioejrawkjnjasfie&lang=en`